mukul-rathi/bolt/README.md

 To see the documentation for the modules in the repo, go to [https://bolt.mukulrathi.com/](https://bolt.mukulrathi.com/).

 This is automatically built and deployed using Circle CI.
-The details of this are in `make doc` and `src/docs_dune` but TL;DR it's a workaround to display docs for _all_ modules as one public library, at the expense of losing the nested library structure.
-(Why this approach?
-Odoc with Dune only works well with public libraries - not nested private libraries).

 You can get docs locally in the `docs` folder by running `make doc`